rlrightleft/learn-SQL-MySQL/README.md

 ---

 ## Why SQLZoo?
-[SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial) is a hands-on, beginner-friendly platform that lets you learn SQL from the ground up using real data patterns.
+[SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial) is a hands-on, beginner-friendly platform that helps you learn SQL from the ground up using real-world examples.

 I started with SQLZoo because of its structured progression and engaging challenges.

 Keywords: SQL practice, SQL interview prep, SQLZoo answers, SQL exercises